 Each issue will feature in-depth insight on a timely and important current topic.

-In this issue, for our Insights piece, we provide an analysis of the CFPB’s recent request for information regarding disclosures on electronic devices as well as some best practices for companies to think about in this space.
-This issue also includes reports on other recently enacted federal and state laws, federal and state regulatory activities, fresh judicial precedent and other important news.
+In this issue, our Insights piece highlights environmental, social, and governance standards and how going digital can assist in this process.
+We also report on other recently enacted federal and state laws, federal and state regulatory activities, fresh judicial precedent and other important news.

 For related information regarding blockchain and digital assets, please see our monthly bulletin Blockchain and Digital Assets News and Trends.

 By Margo H.K.
 Tank, R. David Whitaker, Andrew W. Grant and Liz Caires